K-Sz-Zielinski/TFOP-SG1-Utility-for-Uploads-to-ExoFOP/README.md

 ```
 When multiple filters are detected the tool **prompts per filter** for:
 - PSF (arcsec, numeric)
-- Faintest-neighbor ΔMag (numeric or blank)
+- Faintest-neighbor Δmag (numeric or blank)

 In multi-filter mode any `--psf` or `--deltamag` passed on the CLI are ignored.